GSA/piv-guides/Template-2.md

 permalink: /template/
 ---

 This page serves as the template for creating your own guidance document to add to one of the FICAM Guides.
+This template explains:

+  1. How to create a new file.
+  2. _how to use this template_
+  2. A basic outline for a guide.
+  3. A few tips on style and writing.
+  4. A Markdown style sheet.
+(All GitHub pages use the Markdown tool to create and format text.)

 To create your own page using the GitHub website, copy the content from this file, and paste it into a new file.
 Use these steps to create the file: